fjambe/UD2UMR/README.md

 `conj.json`.
 Language-specific material for additional languages should be stored in the same way.
 It is not required to include all three files; you may include as many as available.
 In any case, the converter works even without any lexical files.
+* The `testset/` folder contains materials used for evaluating the converter.
+Namely, the `prepare_scripts` subdirectory contains scripts used to prepare the annotation templates, while `final_files` contains the actual files used for evaluation.
+Work-in-progress files are also included in `testset`.

 ```
 UD2UMR